 CHCs employ social workers, counsellors, health educators, program assistants, facilitators, advocates, and healthcare workers in general.

 These are just some of the multiple types of healthcare employers where healthcare workers can find jobs in Ontario.
-As the field continues changing and evolving to meet patients’ demands and expectations, new types of facilities emerge, opening even more possibilities for recent graduates that want to break into the industry.
+As the field continues changing and evolving to meet patients’ demands and expectations, new types of facilities emerge, opening even more possibilities for recent graduates who want to break into the industry.

 We'll keep you updated on all new application updates and features!